EricJobin/liri-node-app/README.md

 ### Do-What-It-Says

-If the user selects this option, a search for concerts, a song, or a movie will be performed depending on the contents of a file named random.txt in the same folder as the liri program.<br/>
+If the user selects this option, a search for concerts, a song, or a movie will be performed depending on the contents of a file named random.txt located in the same folder as the liri program.<br/>

 Examples:<br/>